adept-bits/adept_svg/README.md

-# InlineSvg
+# Adept.Svg

-Simple and fast in-line SVG library and renderer for web applications.
+A tiny and fast library to precompile and render inline SVGs directly into Phoenix templates and live views.

 SVG files are images that are formatted as very simple, and usually small, text files.
 It is faster, and recommended, that you directly include the svg data in-line with your web pages instead of asking the browser to make additional calls to servers before it can render your pages.
 This makes your pages load faster.

-`inline_svg` renders your svg files as quickly as possible.
+`adept_svg` renders your svg files as quickly as possible.
 To do this, it reads the svg files at compile-time and provides runtime access through a term stored in your beamfile.

 If you use [`nimble_publisher`](https://github.com/dashbitco/nimble_publisher), this should be a familiar concept.

-To use `inline_svg`, you create a module in your project that wraps it, providing a compile-time place to build the library and runtime access to it.
+To use `adept_svg`, you create a module in your project that wraps it, providing a compile-time place to build the library and runtime access to it.
 It also happens to make your template svg rendering code very simple.

 You do __not__ need to store your svg files in the "assets/static" directory.
-Those files are copied into your application via a file based mechanism, whereas `inline_svg` compiles them in directly.
+Those files are copied into your application via a file based mechanism, whereas `adept_svg` compiles them in directly.
 I recommend simply using "assets/svg".

 Each `*.svg` file must contain a single valid `<svg></svg>` tag set with data as appropriate.
 Anything before the `<svg>` tag or after the `</svg>` is treated as comment and stripped from the text during compilation.